bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/guides/payment_processing.md

 Before requesting payment, your application must create a Bitcoin address, or acquire an address from another program such as Bitcoin Core.
-Bitcoin addresses are described in detail in the [Transactions](#transactions) section.
-Also described in that section are two important reasons to [avoid using an address more than once](#avoiding-key-reuse)---but a third reason applies especially to payment requests:
+Bitcoin addresses are described in detail in the [Transactions](/en/transactions-guide) guide.
+Also described in that section are two important reasons to avoid using an address more than once---but a third reason applies especially to payment requests:

 Using a separate address for each incoming payment makes it trivial to